Lexington Clinic offers the latest breast cancer detection technology with tomosynthesis and contrast-enhanced mammography.

-Contrast-enhanced mammography is a promising new test that has many of the advantages of breast MRI, including high sensitivity for cancer and a lower rate of false-positive results, compared with mammograms and breast ultrasound.
+Contrast-enhanced mammography is test that has many of the advantages of breast MRI, including high sensitivity for cancer and a lower rate of false-positive results, compared with mammograms and breast ultrasound.
 It is also less expensive than standard breast MRI and takes less time.

 To schedule your mammogram, please call (859) 258-4444.

-Lexington Clinic is now the first in Central Kentucky to offer contrast-enhanced mammography.
+Lexington Clinic was the first in Central Kentucky to offer contrast-enhanced mammography.

 In a conventional 2D mammogram there appears to be an area of concern that the doctor may want to further investigate with another mammogram or a biopsy.
 Looking at the same breast tissue in slices from the 3D exam, the doctor can now see that the tissue is in fact normal breast tissue that was overlapping in the traditional mammogram creating the illusion of an abnormal area.

 Lexington Clinic is Central Kentucky’s largest and oldest medical group.
 With 200+ providers in more than 30 specialties, we have been taking care of 600,000+ patients annually in the Lexington community since 1920.